A Distributionally Robust Optimisation Approach to Fair Credit Scoring: Methods

-To construct a DRO problem, one needs to define the ambiguity set\footnote{Please note the distinction between ambiguity and uncertainty set, the former is a set of distributions while the latter is a set of scenarios/possible observations}, the set of probability distributions we want to consider when looking for the worst possible distribution.
-Multiple methods exist to define an ambiguity set, the two most popular of which are moment-based ambiguity sets, which limit the possible distributions to those sharing moments, and distance-based ambiguity sets, which limit the distributions to those close to the observed one.
-This paper will use a distance-based metric, specifically, the Wasserstein metric (originally introduced by \citet{kantorovich1960mathematical}), to create the ambiguity set.
-This approach has multiple advantages for credit scorers: It allows for variations on the contribution of distance based on expected distributional changes, e.g. if you expect a change in the distribution of defaults but not on the application, you can choose the ground metric to be more robust against changes in default label and vice versa.
-As we will show later, Wasserstein ambiguity sets have direct connections with regularisation \citep{gao2022wasserstein}; this can make the method more intuitive for credit scorers and, hence, more appealing for practice.
-Lastly, using the Wasserstein metric results in a convex tractable problem that can be solved with an exponential cone solver or rewritten to be approximated as a linear programming problem \citep{li2019first}.
+As noted in section \ref{lit}, to construct a DRO problem, one needs to define the ambiguity set, i.e.\@ the set of probability distributions that we wish to consider as we look for the worst possible distribution.
+In this paper, we employ a distance-based metric, specifically the Wasserstein metric \citep[originally introduced by][]{kantorovich1960mathematical}, to create the ambiguity set.
+This approach offers several advantages to credit scoring practitioners.
+It allows them to vary the contribution of different variables to the distance calculations, depending on which distributional deviations they consider more plausible.
+For instance, if larger shifts are anticipated in the distribution of default outcomes than in the application features, this could, in principle, be accounted for in the ground metric used.
+Wasserstein ambiguity sets also have a direct connection to regularisation \citep{gao2022wasserstein}, which can make the method more intuitive to credit scorers.
+Furthermore, for logistic regression, using the Wasserstein metric in combination with the log loss function yields a convex optimisation problem, which is computationally more tractable and can be solved with an exponential cone solver or approximated as a linear programming problem \citep{li2019first}.